Hirlam/HarmonieConfig/README.md

 - Add schema for ecflow  tasks/families (document input output, such that the graphviz figure can be generated automatically)`
 - Add schema for harmonie testbed (Harmonie_configurations.pm)

+## to do in Harmonie
+- e.g. scr/Output_freq.pl  remove checks